Search

 There are some overlay tactics that you need to keep in mind while mining a variety of data that can help you in customer journey optimization

 • Analytical: This data has been used by most companies.
-Companies are already collecting data from social media platforms, website interactions, and paid media channels.
+Companies are already collecting data from social media platforms, digital marketing software, website interactions, and paid media channels.
 It further comprises data about a customer’s location, age, and purchasing habits.
 This data is important for determining broad trends and user behaviour.

 • Anecdotal: This data can be collected from individual customer’s experiences and stories.
 But you can’t collect this data as easily as analytical information, some steps need to be considered while framing its objectives and gaining insight.
 One such good method is social media monitoring.
 In this method, you can collect anecdotal information, while customer service representatives entering feedback into a CRM can be invaluable to familiarizing the mapping process.